CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > _“...he chose the greatest ship to be his own, and he went up into it.
 Then he let sound a great concourse of trumpets...”_ ***---&#65279;LotRV***
 >

+ - [FAQ #2 (Dec 1995) - Questions About Specific Cards](/original/rulings/faq-2/#questions-about-specific-cards)<br>**Q:** What do _Great Ship_, _Leaflock_, and _Tom Bombadil_ mean when they say “cancel the effects of one hazard?”<br>**A:** These cards allow the cancelling of an attack.
+They also allow the cancelling of an ongoing hazard effect that targets the company in question or any entity associated with that company (item, character, site, etc.).
+They allow the cancelling of a dice-rolling action declared earlier in the same chain of effects but not yet resolved (as in _Call of Home_).
+They do not allow the cancelling of a non-dice-rolling effect declared earlier in the same chain of effects.
+For example, they do not allow you to stop _“Tom”_ from forcing a wounded player to discard their item if you passed on the opportunity to cancel _“Tom’s”_ attack.
+However, once a chain of effects has resolved _Leaflock_ and the others allow the cancelling of an effect of an effect that is ongoing.
+For example, _Leaflock_ cound stop the effect of _River_, but he could not keep _Adunaphel_ from tapping a character as a short-event.

 ---

 {: .hero-resource .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }